 It was Christ’s intention to go and die for his friends and his enemies for love and in love.
 He did so without killing.
 We like to imagine that what a dead soldier went out to do was to lay down his life for his friends, but that is only the half of it.
 The main objective in any war is not to “lay down your life for a friend,” the main objective in war is to destroy (kill) the enemy and come home alive.
 Soldiers train to kill.
 Soldiers are willing to both kill, and to be killed.
 Jesus’ life was only in favor of the latter.
 Jesus forbade the act of taking someone else’s life.
 This is the key difference.

 Blessed are the Peacemakers, Not the Warmakers

-When giving his longest recorded sermon, Jesus said “Blessed are the peacemakers.”
-Jesus never said “Bless and honor the warmakers.”
+When giving his longest recorded sermon, Jesus said: “Blessed are the peacemakers.”
+Jesus never said, “Bless and honor the warmakers.”
 It is important to understand the difference.
-If we believe in the way of Jesus then we believe that peace can be obtained without war or violence.
-War and violence is exactly what Jesus refused to utilize when securing victory and salvation for the world.
+If we believe in the way of Jesus, then we believe that peace can be obtained without war or violence.
+War and violence are exactly what Jesus refused to utilize when securing victory and salvation for the world.
 Jesus commands his followers to love their enemies and likewise refuse these satanic tools as well.

 Paul tells us that Christians don’t use weapons of war like the world does because the world’s wars are not our battles to fight (2 Corinthians 10:4, Ephesians 6:12).
-Instead we are called to be peacemakers.
+Instead, we are called to be peacemakers.
 Being a peacemaker is about actively seeking peace through peaceful methods.
-Because of this, those preaching from the pulpit should be fostering affections for peacemakers who deplore war, instead of instilling national pride and support for those willing to make war.
+Because of this, those preaching from the pulpit should be fostering affections for peacemakers who deplore war, instead of instilling national pride and support for those willing to make war and kill people.